Number of End-Stage Renal Disease patients statewide: 12,617

 A non-Medicaid, completely state-funded program for persons who have kidney disease.
 The requirements to enroll in this program are: the recipient must be a U.S. citizen, a legal resident of the state of Missouri and they must be eligible to receive Medicaid.
 There are no income restrictions for this program and the amount of fiscal support varies patient to patient.
 The program offers the following list of services for kidney disease patients: Centralized drug program (with formulary); immunosuppressive program for transplant patients; transportation assistance; insurance premium support; transplant assistance of donors/recipients; Medicaid spend down pay-in and Ticket to Work Health Assurance Premiums.
 Patients should find and complete all the necessary documentation through their social worker at the dialysis clinic they currently utilize.

-National Kidney Foundation Serving Kansas and Western Missouri
+National Kidney Foundation Serving Kansas, Oklahoma and Western Missouri

 Provides financial assistance for emergency relief for kidney patients living in Kansas and Western Missouri.